 Getting help when you are facing financial difficulties

 We know life can be unpredictable.
-Things like illness, job loss, separation, rising costs, or changing interest rates can make mortgage payments tough to manage.
-If you’re experiencing any of these, you’re not alone and we’re here to support you.
+Things like illness, job loss, separation, rising costs or changing interest rates can make mortgage payments hard to manage.
+If you’re having money problems, you’re not alone and we’re here to support you.

 Customer experiences

-Whilst everyone’s situation is different, some of these experiences may sound familiar.
-The best way to tackle financial difficulty, is to deal with it as soon as possible.
+While everyone’s situation is different, some of these experiences may sound familiar.
+The best way to tackle financial difficulty is to deal with it as soon as possible.

 Ciara's story